 Ground floors of residential buildings along the main streets will be utilised for business use, and the largest commercial premises will be situated in the precinct’s central blocks, with additional office space to be built near the harbour.

-Jätkäsaari is already home to 1,500 residents and housing construction is underway at many more sites.
-The first daycare centre will soon open its doors and the construction of a park across the area is about to begin.
+Jätkäsaari is already home to 6,000 residents and housing construction is underway at many more sites.
+The first services are in place including several daycare centres.
+The construction of a park across the area has started.
 Street construction is also underway.

 The construction of Jätkäsaari commenced in the autumn of 2008, with its first building project being the Crusellinsilta Bridge connecting the area to neighbouring Ruoholahti.
 The guyed bridge is nearly 50 metres high and 140 metres long.
 In addition to pedestrians, cyclists and cars, the bridge also serves a tramline connecting Jätkäsaari and the neighbouring Ruoholahti area.

 The construction of residential buildings began in 2011.
 In the midst of the new construction, three listed buildings and two other existing buildings will remain standing in the area as a link to the past.
 They will be renovated and put to different use.

 In the planning of Jätkäsaari, particular attention was given to the development of a comprehensive network of pedestrian and cycle paths, as well as a smooth public transport system, primarily trams.
 Currently, Jätkäsaari can be reached by bus and by tram, with a metro station located in close proximity in the neighbouring area of Ruoholahti.

 A tramline links Jätkäsaari to the Ruoholahti metro station, with all trams enjoying their own lanes in the middle of main streets to facilitate the smooth flow of traffic; meeting both the needs of the growing area and the passenger boat harbour located there.